 - Increases collagen production: "Exfoliation buffs away dry skin and dramatically refines skin texture," notes board-certified dermatologist Dendy Engelman.
 "It is very effective in breaking down skin cells and also increasing collagen production because of the removal of dead particles."

-- Deeply (and simply) cleanses: Unlike high-tech cleansing brushes, muslin cloths are meant to deeply cleanse skin with their tightly-woven fabric that whisks away dirt, impurities, and excess oil.
+- Deeply (and simply) cleanses: Unlike high-tech cleansing brushes, muslin cloths are meant to cleanse skin with their tightly-woven fabric that whisks away dirt, impurities, and excess oil.

 - Reduces inflammation: Engelman says that by stimulating the lymphatic system with exfoliation, blood increases in that area and eliminates waste, which can reduce inflammation.